mrapp-ke/MLRL-Boomer/doc/user_guide/boosting/parameters.md

     - `sample_size` (Default value = `0.66`) The percentage of examples to be included in a sample.
 For example, a value of 0.6 corresponds to 60% of the available examples.
 Must be in (0, 1).

-  - `'stratified-output-wise'` The training examples to be considered for learning a new rule are selected according to an iterative stratified sampling method that ensures that for each label the proportion of relevant and irrelevant examples is maintained.
+  - `'stratified-output-wise'` (*classification only*) The training examples to be considered for learning a new rule are selected according to an iterative stratified sampling method that ensures that for each label the proportion of relevant and irrelevant examples is maintained.
 The following options may be provided using the {ref}`bracket notation<bracket-notation>`:

     - `sample_size` (Default value = `0.66`) The percentage of examples to be included in a sample.
 For example, a value of 0.6 corresponds to 60% of the available examples.
 Must be in (0, 1).

-  - `'stratified-example-wise'` The training examples to be considered for learning a new rule are selected according to stratified sampling method, where distinct label vectors are treated as individual classes.
+  - `'stratified-example-wise'` (*classification only*) The training examples to be considered for learning a new rule are selected according to stratified sampling method, where distinct label vectors are treated as individual classes.
 The following options may be provided using the {ref}`bracket notation<bracket-notation>`:

     - `sample_size` (Default value = `0.66`) The percentage of examples to be included in a sample.
 For example, a value of 0.6 corresponds to 60% of the available examples.
 Must be in (0, 1).